entando/entando-docs/vuepress/docs/next/docs/getting-started/README.md

     ENTANDO_RELEASE="v6.3.0-sprint12" ENTANDO_CLI_VERSION="develop" bash
    ```

-   3. The progress of the install will be displayed on the console and can take 10 minutes or so depending on your network bandwidth.
-Once complete, the installer will give you the URL to access the <span>Entando App Builder</span>, e.g. `https://quickstart-entando.192.168.64.33.nip.io/app-builder/`.
-Login with username:`admin`, password: `adminadmin`.
+   3. The progress of the install will be displayed on the console and can take 10 minutes or so depending on the time needed to download the Docker images.
+   4. Once complete, the installer will give you the URL to access the <span>Entando App Builder</span>.
+Login with username:`admin` and password: `adminadmin`.
 1. Alternatively, the following sections walk you through the manual steps to get the same result.
 This can be useful if you're preparing a shared cluser (rather than a local development environment) or if you simply want to see more of the details.

 ## Install Kubernetes